 - Garnish and serve.

 A mainstay from on the list is this classic American booze made of rye whiskey, and Peychauds and Angostura bitters.
 To make the Sazerac, rinse your glass with Absinthe and garnish with a lemon peel for a remarkable drinking experience.

 - Mix the sugar cube, water and Peychaud's bitters in a glass until dissolved.

-- Add rye, Angostura bitters, and ice then stir.
+- Add rye, Angostura, and ice then stir.